 Independent of being natural or man-made, devastating events and emergencies around the globe require the development and provision of improved plans and a far more proactive way of responses.
 The response requires a multi-disciplinary approach including immediate emergency response, environmental protection and longer-term regional planning.

 2.3.3 Administrative aspects

+Administrative aspects seeking MSDIs could be from national, regional and international levels.

 UN-GGIM